How to Copy and Paste on a MacBook

-1. Select the text or file you want to copy on your Mac.
+1. Highlight the text or file you want to copy on your Mac

-2. To select a part of the text, click and drag your cursor to highlight what you need to copy.
-To select a file, simply left-click on it once
+2. To select a paragraph of the text, click and drag your cursor to mark what you’d like to copy.
+To choose a file—left-click on it once

 3. Go to the menu bar at the top and click Edit.
-In the drop-down menu, find and click Copy
+In the drop-down menu click the Copy option

-4. Navigate to the file, folder, or tab where you want the copied item to be pasted
+4. Navigate to the tab, folder, or file where you want to paste the copied item

 5. Go to the menu bar at the top of your screen and click Paste

 Now you know the three ways to copy and paste.
 But if none of them seems to work, we’ll not stop at it.
 Here’s a guide that will help you fix copy and paste issues on a Mac.

 How to paste and match a style